allmonday/resolver-vs-graphql/README-en.md

         return [s for s in stories if s.id in ids]
 ```

-However, in actual use, for the convenience of dynamic setting, parameters are generally managed centrally at the top:
+However, in practice, for convenience of dynamic setting, they are generally managed centrally at the top:

 ```graphql
 // query